ML-Course-2025/session2/material/part2.md

   - Ethical and legal considerations are crucial in **curating responsible AI models**.
   - **Data quality is just as important as model size in determining performance**.

-- **Next Steps**:
-  - Now that we understand dataset preparation for LLMs, we will explore **model training techniques and fine-tuning methods next week**.

 ---
 ## Further Reading: